 - Some candles emit toxins like lead, zinc etc.

-- They’re economical and cheap: Oil lamps are a great way to use up old cooking oil (even rancid oil doesn’t smell rancid when it’s burned in an oil lamp).
+- They’re economical and cheap: Oil lamps are a great way to use up leftover cooking grease – even rancid oil doesn’t smell rancid when it’s burned in an oil lamp

 - And if you’re sensitive to smell: oil lamps don’t smell like candles or tealights, they hardly smell at all while burning.
 Just when you blow out the oil lamp, there’s a wonderful barbecue smell! 😀

 DIY Easy Tin Can Oil Lamp – Tutorial

 - copper wire

 - cooking oil